triton-inference-server/python_backend/src/resources/platform_handlers/tensorflow_savedmodel/README.md

 ```

 It has been observed that certain DLFW like TensorFlow do not release the entire
-memory allocated while loading a model back to the system.
-This can be problematic
+memory allocated for loading a model back to the system when the model gets
-when working with a large number of models and dynamically loading/unloading them.
+unloaded.
+This can be problematic when working with a large number of models and
-Using Python backend for TF SavedModel serving will allow the models to be loaded
+dynamically loading/unloading them.
+Using Python backend for TF SavedModel serving
-in a separate process, which ensures that entire memory allocated within the process
+will allow the models to be loaded in a separate process, which ensures that entire
-would be released to the system upon a model unload.
+memory allocated within the process would be released to the system upon a model
+unload.

 Following are few known limitations of this feature:
 - GPU execution is not supported.